Hammer is back from "Beyond The Rave".

 Edinburgh Reading Group

 Gottfried Benn’s morbid poetry Little Aster A drowned drayman was humped on to the slab.
 Someone or other had jammed a dark light violet aster between his teeth.
-And as I, working with a long knife under the skin from the breast cut out tongue and gums, I must have knocked it for it slid into the adjacent brain.
+And as I, case working with a long knife under the skin from the breast cut out tongue and gums, I must have knocked it for it slid into the adjacent brain.
 I tucked it into his breast cavity for him between the cotton wads as he was being sewn up again.
 Drink your fill in your vase!
 Rest in peace Little aster!
 Beauty and cruelty, existence and death, nihilism.
-Gottfr
+Gottfried Benn’

-I’ve been nurturing a fascination for Playboy Magazine, or, more precisely (as the old joke goes) a fascination for the fiction.
+I’ve been nurturing a fascination for Playboy Magazine, viagra 60mg or, more precisely (as the old joke goes) a fascination for the fiction.
 Curiously, since the first issue in 1953 through to the late 1960s, Playboy published a great number of Gothic tales, many of them subsequently anthologized in The Playboy Book of Horror and the Supernatural (1967).
 This naturally prompts a number of questions: why Gothic fiction?
 Why does an aesthetically middle-brow publication known primarily for its glossy images of corn-fed, semi-clad, girl next door types include tales of horror and distress?
-There are a

 We have just opened a Gothic reading group here in Edinburgh.
-We will be considering texts from different centuries, and in a very Gothic, transgressive way, we will be switching back and forth in time in order to get a taste of the various styles of the genre.
+We will be considering texts from different centuries, unhealthy and in a very Gothic, malady transgressive way, we will be switching back and forth in time in order to get a taste of the various styles of the genre.
 We welcome any student who lives in Edinburgh and would like to join the group.
 For further information email Ilse Marie Bussing Click here to email this user